 In concentrations above 66°Brix (1°Bx is 1 grime of sucrose in 100 grams of solution) the osmotic pressure of the solution is so high that bacteria cannot survive, but many produce spores which lie dormant until the concentration is reduced when the syrup is added to the product.
 Then they start to multiply.

 Once active, these bacteria can cause discolouration, adverse flavours, unwanted odours, changes in texture, reduced product shelf-life and critically, an increased risk of causing infection and ill-health.
 Controlling bacterial growth is, therefore, an important issue.
 To avoid the changes in product quality that chemical additives can produce, and to respond to consumer demands for reductions in additives and preservatives, food and beverage manufacturers are looking for alternative techniques to protect their products from bacterial damage.

-For those products that can tolerate the temperature, pasteurisation may be an option, however rising energy costs and the requirement for large plant rooms to install the equipment has led many manufactures to look to UV irradiation asa low energy consumption, physical, chemical free technology.
+For those products that can tolerate the temperature, pasteurisation may be an option, however rising energy costs and the requirement for large plant rooms to install the equipment has led many manufacturers to look to UV irradiation as a low energy consumption, physical, chemical-free technology.

 The alternative to traditional pasteurisation

-Unlike chemicals, UV treatment does not introduce any residual agents or by products into the liquid and will not change the organoleptic properties of a product, whilst protecting against a wide range of micro-organisms including thermophilic spores that are tolerant to pasteurisation.
-Using high intensity UVC radiation at 254nm wavelength, UV treatment will typically provide a 99.99% reduction in microorganisms in a single pass.
+Unlike chemicals, UV treatment does not introduce any residual agents or byproductss into the liquid and will not change the organoleptic properties of a product, whilst protecting against a wide range of micro-organisms including thermophilic spores that are tolerant to pasteurisation.
+Using high-intensity UVC radiation at a 254nm wavelength, UV treatment will typically provide a 99.99% reduction in microorganisms in a single pass.